Bespoke architectural components

 For fabricators and contractors, we produce workshop-ready drawing packs with all the information a fabrication workshop needs: every dimension, every material, every finish, every fixing.
 Nothing left to interpretation.

-Every material specified by grade and standard.
-Surface finish specifications for all visible faces: RAL colour references, polishing grades, anodising specifications, or timber finish schedules.
+- Material & finish schedule — Every material specified by grade and standard.
+Surface finish specifications for all visible faces: RAL colour references, polishing grades, anodising specifications, or wood finish schedules.

 Who Uses Our Architectural Component Design Service?